 Guava honey mead is really known as a melomel; it's a wine with a difference.

 May I add this is really for beekeepers who also have access to large amounts of fruit.
-If you are going to brew a 25 litre carboy you will need nearly 20 pounds of natural honey; in South Africa that will cost you around R1500 or more.
+If you are going to brew a 23 litre carboy you will need nearly 20 pounds of natural honey; in South Africa that will cost you around R1500 or more.

 Beekeepers are always looking for ways to use their "gleanings;" the mixed wax-cappings and honey that are a byproduct of our hobby.

-I made this batch of guava honey mead, or melomel to be more precise, on 4th May, 2022.
+I made this batch of guava honey mead, or melomel to be more precise on 4th May, 2022.

-The pH range you want is 3.5 to 4.5.
-Add 1.25ml of bicarb or tartaric acid per 0.5 adjustment on 5 litres.
+The pH range you want is 3,5 to 4,5.
+Add 1.25ml of bicarb or tartaric acid per 0.5 adjustment on 5 litres in tranches; it may bubble over.

 After mixing the powder in, recheck the pH.
 I usually do my adjustments before fermentation, but have needed to do it again at racking sometimes.